SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 This UI is composed of a `WidgetClassListPresenter` and two `ProtocolMethodListPresenter` and specifies that when a model class is selected in the `WidgetClassListPresenter`, the methods in the protocols `api` and `api-events` will be shown in the two `ProtocolMethodListPresenter` widgets.

 ```
-SpPresenter subclass: #ProtocolViewerPresenter
+SpPresenter << #ProtocolViewerPresenter
-	instanceVariableNames: 'models api events'
+	slots: { #models . #api . #events };
-	classVariableNames: ''
+	tag: 'MiniClassBrowser';
-	package: 'Spec-BuildUIWithSpec'
+	package: 'CodeOfSpec20Book'
 ```

-The `initializeWidgets` method shows the use of `instantiate:` to instantiate widgets, and some of the different parametrization methods of the `ProtocolMethodListPresenter` class.
+The `initializePresenters` method shows the use of `instantiate:` to instantiate widgets, and some of the different parametrization methods of the `ProtocolMethodListPresenter` class.

 ```
 ProtocolViewerPresenter >> initializePresenters